Table of Contents

 Whether or not increasing protein intake is a good move for muscle mass is something we’ll get into later.
 But is it a good move… in general?

-Studies also suggest that diets high in protein may actually decrease testosterone.
-Though the research is somewhat divided on this, the fact of the matter is that eating extra protein to boost T may be the completely wrong approach.
+Though the research is somewhat divided on this, the matter of fact is that eating extra protein to boost T may be the completely wrong approach.

 It’s also possible that consuming large amounts of protein may even shorten your lifespan.
 A couple of studies have suggested this.

-Does this mean you should throw out all your protein shake?
-Not at all.
+Not at all!
 But what you should take away is the simple lesson that you need to consume everything in moderation.
 And yes, that even includes your protein!